inesc-id/dclaims-news/README.md

 1. Clone this repo.
 `git clone https://github.com/inesc-id/hypercerts.git`
 2. Install IPFS-Go, [see here](https://github.com/ipfs/go-ipfs#install) and run it with `ipfs daemon`.
 **Note:** We are using the ipfs-js-api so there is the need to configure ipfs daemon to listen on the correct port, `5001` in this case.
-The example below shows how to correctly configure it.
+The example below shows how to correctly configure it. ([more info here](https://github.com/ipfs/js-ipfs-api#install))
 ```sh
 # Show the ipfs config API port to check it is correct
 > ipfs config Addresses.API